norahuntington/hospital-readmissions/README.md

 ## The Six Medical Conditions in Data

-Hospitals were evaluated on six different medical condtions: Acute Myocardial Infarction (Heart Attack), Coronary Artery Bypass Graft Surgery, Chronic Obstructive Pulmonary Disease, Heart Failure, Hip/Knee Replacement, and Pneumonia.
+Hospitals were evaluated on six different medical conditions: Acute Myocardial Infarction (Heart Attack), Coronary Artery Bypass Graft Surgery, Chronic Obstructive Pulmonary Disease, Heart Failure, Hip/Knee Replacement, and Pneumonia.

 Below is a chart showing the six medical conditions and the percent for each condition of total patients treated: